912828qj2/912828qj2.github.io/privatefund.md

 5. capital investment
 6. total portfolio management

-CPPIB has hk office as the 2nd office apart from HQ
+CPPIB launched HK office as the 2nd office apart from HQ when CPPIB decided to go aboard.

 Key investment in china, 52.8B USD